LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 If both operands are vectors, the addition is performed component-wise.

 If both operands are a signed integer type, and the result cannot be represented as a value of that signed integer type, the behavior is undefined.

+If both operands are an unsigned integer type, the addition is performed modulo 2^n, where n is the size of the unsigned type in bits.

+If one operand is a pointer type, it shall not be a pointer to void or pointer to function.
+If the non-pointer operand has the value `0`, then the result is the pointer operand unaffected.
+ The `Z` flag is set if the pointer is a null pointer.
+Otherwise, if the non-pointer operand is of a signed integer type, and has a negative value `-n`, the result is the same as if subtracting `n` from that pointer.
+Otherwise, the pointer shall be a pointer value such that by subtracting the same value from it, the original pointer value is returned.
+If the pointer points to a memory region consumed by an element of an array of the same type as the pointed-to type, that element is not the last element of the array, and there are at least `n` following elements, the pointer points to the nth following element.
+Otherwise the pointer is invalid and cannot be dereferenced.